Gene Simmons: Personal life

+Personal views and politics

+US electoral politics

 Simmons was a supporter of the foreign policy of the George W. Bush administration.
 He supported the 2003 invasion of Iraq, writing on his website: "I'm ashamed to be surrounded by people calling themselves liberal who are, in my opinion, spitting on the graves of brave American soldiers who gave their life to fight a war that wasn't theirs... in a country they've never been to... simply to liberate the people therein".
 In a follow-up, Simmons explained his position and wrote about his love and support for the United States: "I wasn't born here.
 But I have a love for this country and its people that knows no bounds.
 I will forever be grateful to America for going into World War II, when it had nothing to gain, in a country that was far away... and rescued my mother from the Nazi German concentration camps.
 She is alive and I am alive because of America.
 And, if you have a problem with America, you have a problem with me".

+In 2010, Simmons said he regretted voting for Barack Obama and criticized the 2009 health care reforms.
+Following Obama's 2011 speech on the Middle East in which he called on Israel and the Palestinians to negotiate a settlement "based on the 1967 lines with mutually agreed swaps", Simmons told CNBC that Obama was gravely misguided.
+"If you have never been to the moon, you can't issue policy about the moon.
+For the president to be sitting in Washington D.C. and saying, 'Go back to your '67 borders in Israel' – how about you live there and try to defend an indefensible border – nine miles (14 km) wide?"
+Simmons also accused the United Nations of being "the most pathetic body on the face of the earth".

+In an April 2012 interview, Simmons endorsed Republican Mitt Romney for president: "America should be in business and it should be run by a businessman."

+In an August 2021 interview, regarding the honesty of Donald Trump and his first administration, Simmons said, "[W]e all lie to some extent, but what happened the last four years was beyond anything I ever thought imaginable from people who had lots of power — not just him, but the administration, everybody."

+On November 10, 2021, he stated that people who refused to get the COVID-19 vaccine are "an enemy" and called them "evil".